BenjaminOddou/alfred-plex/README.md

 ## 🧙‍♂️ Invoke the Workflow

-There workflow is divided in 4 parts :
+The workflow is divided in 4 parts :

-1. `cplex`: Manage servers and perform actions (scan librairies, modify settings, backup logs and databases...).
+1. `cplex`: Manage servers and perform actions (scan libraries, modify settings, backup logs and databases...).
 2. `splex`: Search medias throughout your servers.
 3. `dplex`: Filtering & sorting options of your plex media server(s).
 4. `pplex`: Manage presets to rapidly search medias.